bhuvan2205/Support_desk/README.md

 # Support_desk
 MERN stack app with auth and fundamentals

-Create a .env file in the root directory and add the key and value SECRET_KEY="Your secret key"
+Create a .env file in the root directory and add the key and value of your

+SECRET_KEY="Your secret key"
 MONGO_URL="your mongo URL"